SIBO and Low FODMAP: What You Need to Know from a Nutrition Expert

 Conclusion

-While the low FODMAP diet can be a useful tool in managing certain gastrointestinal issues, it’s not always the best solution for SIBO.
+While the low FODMAP diet can be a useful tool in managing certain gastrointestinal issues, it’s not the best long-term solution for SIBO.
 A more nuanced, individualized approach that focuses on dietary diversity, whole foods, and addressing root causes is often more effective in the long term.

 If you’re dealing with SIBO or suspect you have FODMAP sensitivities, it’s crucial to work with a qualified healthcare professional who can guide you through the complexities of gut health and help you develop a personalized plan for healing.